lxdock/lxdock/README.md

 ```
 name: myproject
 image: debian/jessie
+mode: pull # with this mode, debian/jessie is automatically pulled from LXD's public images repo
 privileged: true # jessie is systemd

 # Those hostnames will be bound to the container's IP in your host's /etc/hosts file